tarungka/wire/README.md

-# Wire Connector [UNDER DEVELOPMENT]
+# Wire[UNDER DEVELOPMENT]

-Building a pipeline to keep source and sink in sync.
-Currently works on the basis of Change data capture.

-Using native drivers for all sources and sinks
+Wire is an distributed open source stream processing framework with powerful stream and batch-processing capabilities.

 ---